Monolith Soft: Namco era

 In 2006, Monolith Soft was involved in four released games; Dirge of Cerberus: Final Fantasy VII, Xenosaga I & II, Xenosaga Episode III and Baten Kaitos Origins.
-Dirge of Cerberus, was primarily developed by SQUARE ENIX with Monolith Soft providing development support.
+Dirge of Cerberus was primarily developed by Square Enix with Monolith Soft providing development support.
 Xenosaga I & II was an expanded re-imagining of the first two games for the Nintendo DS, and is notable for being Monolith Soft's first title for handheld game consoles.
 The game was co-developed by Tom Create in collaboration with multiple staff who had worked on the anime adaptation for the first Xenosaga.
 Xenosaga Episode III began development in 2004.
 While Xenosaga was planned as a hexalogy, the new team decided to restructure the series as a trilogy.
 Episode III was the last planned entry in the series, with further games depending on its commercial success.
 The mixed commercial and critical performance of the Xenosaga series left Monolith Soft's development staff in a state of low morale.
 Baten Kaitos Origins, again co-developed with tri-Crescendo, was released late in the lifespan of the GameCube shortly before the release of Nintendo's new home console the Wii.
-A Baten Kaitos game for the DS was also in development at Monolith Soft, but Namco, which by this point had merged with Bandai to become Namco Bandai, cancelled the project.
+A Baten Kaitos game for the DS was also in development at Monolith Soft, but Namco, which by this point had merged with Bandai to become Namco Bandai Games, cancelled the project.
 A third Baten Kaitos game was in early development for "a long time" according to Honne, but was cancelled due to unspecified circumstances.
 Future efforts with the series depended upon both fan demand and the cooperation of IP owners Namco.